JohnsonLM/recipes/_posts/2022-12-09-chocolate-chip-cookies.md

 - 3 cups self rising flour
 - 2 cups chocolate chips

-Freeze dough, then bake at 375 degrees for 10 minutes.
+Freeze dough, then bake at 375° for 10 minutes.